Anonymous SMS vs End-to-End Encryption: What's the Difference?

 Encrypted Transmission

-Quality anonymous SMS services encrypt data between your device and their servers using modern protocols like TLS 1.3, protecting messages during this leg of the journey.
+Quality private SMS services encrypt data between your device and their servers using modern protocols like TLS 1.3, protecting messages during this leg of the journey.

 Minimal Data Retention